TuxVinyards/quickemu-mod/README.md

 New added fixes & features.
 Very configurable.
 Windows Hypervisor Recipes ...
 See the settings file.

+### Install

-Install original quickemu as normal.
-Download the qmod zip to your VMs folder.
-Read notes in settings file for full details.
+Currently, set up with the original quickemu as normal.

+Then, download the qmod zip to your VMs folder.
+Settings file has full details for location tweaks and other features.

 Make sure you have given the scripts "allow executing" +x permissions.